ethz-coss/ethz-coss.github.io/_talks/Regula_Hänggli.md

 ---
-name: Established Democracy and (Non-)Participatory Approaches, AI, complexity
+name: Established Democracy and (Non-) Participatory Approaches in Times of AI, Complexity, and Technological Change
 speakers:
   - Regula Hänggli
 categories:
   - Presentation
 ---

-Established Democracy and (Non-)Participatory Approaches, AI, complexity
+Established Democracy and (Non-) Participatory Approaches in Times of AI, Complexity, and Technological Change